 Back in 2013 the bar was sold for a while in shops around Ireland and of course, they initially sold out because of their rareness.
 Think of it as a chocolate version of the infamously scarce Nintendo NES Classic.
 After the initial run sold out, they didn’t appear to sell so well.
 One theory is that the world wasn’t ready for a crisp and chocolate bar.
 Another might just be that the chocolate they used in the bar wasn’t up to scratch and let the side down.

 Anyway, being the owner of a chocolate silicone mould, I thought I would have a go at recreating this with better chocolate.
 So here goes…

 The ingredients for this couldn’t be simpler.
 A bag of Tayto crisps and a bar of Cadbury’s Dairy Milk chocolate.
-I didn’t use all of the crisps from the bag for this.
+I melted the chocolate and used some of the crisps from the bag.
 Unlike a video on YouTube which I’ve seen, I didn’t use a fire extinguisher to break up the crisps 😀